pymupdf/PyMuPDF-Optional-Material/docs/textpage.rst

    .. method:: extractXML

       Extract all text in XML format.
-This contains complete formatting information about every single character on the page: font, size, line, paragraph, location, etc. Contains no images.
-You need an XML package to interpret the output in Python.
+This contains complete formatting information about every single character on the page: font, size, line, paragraph, location, color, etc. Contains no images.
+You probably need an XML package to interpret the output in Python.

       :rtype: str